 family The socket family.
 Can be 'AF_UNIX', 'AF_INET' or 'AF_INET6'.
-Defaults to 'AF_INET'.
+Defaults to 'AF_INET6'.

-type The socket type.
+- type The socket type.
 Can be 'SOCK_STREAM', 'SOCK_DGRAM', 'SOCK_RAW', 'SOCK_RDM' or 'SOCK_SEQPACKET'.
-Defaults to 'SOCK_STREAM'.

-interface When provided a network interface name like 'eth0', binds the socket to that particular device so that only packets received from that particular interface are processed by the socket.
+Defaults to 'SOCK_STREAM'. - interface When provided a network interface name like 'eth0', binds the socket to that particular device so that only packets received from that particular interface are processed by the socket.
 This can be used for example to limit which device to bind when binding on IN_ADDR_ANY (0.0.0.0) or IN_ADDR_BROADCAST (255.255.255.255).
-Note that this only works for some socket types, particularly AF_INET sockets.

-path When provided a path to a file that will be used as a unix socket file.
-If a path is provided, family is forced to AF_UNIX and host and port are ignored.

-umask When provided, sets the umask that will be used to create an AF_UNIX socket.
-For example, umask=000 will produce a socket with permission 777.

-replace When creating Unix sockets ('AF_UNIX'), an existing file may indicate a problem so the default is to fail.
-Specify True to simply remove the old file if you are sure that the socket is managed only by Circus.

-so_reuseport If set to True and SO_REUSEPORT is available on target platform, circus will create and bind new SO_REUSEPORT socket(s) for every worker it starts which is a user of this socket(s).
+Note that this only works for some socket types, particularly AF_INET sockets. - path When provided a path to a file that will be used as a unix socket file.
+If a path is provided, family is forced to AF_UNIX and host and port are ignored. - umask When provided, sets the umask that will be used to create an AF_UNIX socket.
+For example, umask=000 will produce a socket with permission 777. - replace When creating Unix sockets ('AF_UNIX'), an existing file may indicate a problem so the default is to fail.
+Specify True to simply remove the old file if you are sure that the socket is managed only by Circus. - so_reuseport If set to True and SO_REUSEPORT is available on target platform, circus will create and bind new SO_REUSEPORT socket(s) for every worker it starts which is a user of this socket(s).

+blocking If True, socket is set to blocking.
+If False, socket is set to non-blocking. (default: False)

+use_papa Set to true to use the Papa Process Kernel.